explaingit

 TLDR

-MongoDB is a NoSQL database that stores data as flexible JSON-like documents instead of rigid rows and columns, making it easier to handle evolving data structures.
+MongoDB is a NoSQL database that stores data as flexible JSON-like documents instead of rigid rows and columns, making it easy to work with nested or evolving data structures in your applications.

 Mindmap